-(K) Fuel adjustment rate (FAR) means the rate used to determine the FAC charge on each utility customer’s bill during a recovery period of a FAC.
+(K) "Fuel adjustment rate (FAR)" means the rate used to determine the FAC charge on each utility customer’s bill during a recovery period of a FAC.
 The FAR shall be designed to recover from or return to customers the recovery period FPA.
 The FAR may be positive or negative;

-(L) Fuel and purchased power adjustment (FPA) means the dollar amount intended to be recovered from or returned to customers during a given recovery period of a FAC.
+(L) "Fuel and purchased power adjustment (FPA)" means the dollar amount intended to be recovered from or returned to customers during a given recovery period of a FAC.
 The FPA may be positive or negative.
 It includes:

 1. The difference between the net base energy cost and the fuel and purchased power costs minus fuel-related revenues actually incurred during the corresponding accumulation period taking into account any incentive ordered by the commission;